HeRAMS-WHO/herams-i18n/docs/index.rst

 Change Language Preference
 ---------------------------
 The HeRAMS platform is available in multiple languages.
-Unless specified otherwise, the language will be automatically adjusted based on your browser language.
+Unless specified otherwise, the language will be automatically selected based on your browser language.
 For users having a browser language that is not supported by HeRAMS, the language will default to English.
 To manually adjust your language preference, follow the steps below.